itsJohnny21/CSE-464-2024-jsalaz59/README.md

 }
 ```

-Also, to show that the visit sequences may differ with `graphSearchRandom`, a list of its visit sequences (for both BFS and DFS) will be provided in this [file](./assets/example_output.txt).
+Also, to show that the visit sequences may differ with multiple identical `graphSearchRandom` calls, a list visit sequences (for both BFS and DFS) from there calls will be provided in this [file](./assets/example_output.txt).
 The graph used to output this file is:

 <div style="display: flex; flex-direction: row; justify-content: center; align-items: center;">
     <img src="./assets/graphs/graphSearchRandom.svg" style="height: 250px; width: 250px;" />